 The City of Tulsa is working with the Tulsa Health Department to ensure everyone has access to COVID-19 testing resources and vaccination information.
 COVID-19 vaccines are free and are helping prevent severe illness and death.

-A Safer at Home Order remains in place for Tulsans over 65 years of age and those with underlying medical conditions.
+All Tulsans should follow OSDH guidelines and recommendations.
 For the latest local updates on COVID-19, follow this page or visit the City of Tulsa Press Room.

 Tips for Protecting Yourself & Others

-While there is currently no vaccine to prevent coronavirus, proactive steps around hygiene and physical distancing can prevent the spread of the disease.
+It is recommended you get a COVID-19 Vaccine and continue proactive steps around hygiene and physical distancing to prevent the spread of the disease.
 For more information, see the Centers for Disease Control, Oklahoma State Department of Health, and the Tulsa Health Department.

 NOTE: Presenting to a hospital when a flu-like illness is mild will cause an over demand on available resources and may expose other patients to COVID-19 who do not yet have the virus.
 You are safer at home unless your respiratory symptoms worsen and your breathing is impaired.

 Stay home while you are sick and avoid close contact with others.
 Contact your medical provider for next steps and guidance.